mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 ### Web Server and API Installation

 The Power BI report includes a 'report_url_local' table containing HTML reports for each EntityID in the Beneficial Ownership Engine analysis.
 The 'ReportLink' column of this table can be added to the 'Entity Scores' table as a column.
-Use the 'Format visuals -> Cell elements' with 'Web URL' On to display the URLs as links, then follow the instructions below to deloy a local web application and API to support displa of the HTML reports.
+Use the 'Format visuals -> Cell elements' with 'Web URL' On to display the URLs as links, then follow the instructions below to deloy a local web application and API to support display of the HTML reports in a browser.

 To install the dependencies needed for the web server and API, execute the following commands from the `python\api-backend` folder: